trigg3rX/triggerx-newSDK/README.md

 - `ArgType.Static`: Hardcoded values
 - `ArgType.Dynamic`: Runtime values fetched from a script

+#### Wallet Modes

+- `walletMode: 'regular'` (default): Executes jobs from the externally-owned account (EOA) signer.
+- `walletMode: 'safe'`: Executes jobs via a Safe wallet using the TriggerX Safe Module.
+  - Requirements:
+    - Safe threshold must be 1 (single-signer) in this implementation.
+    - The signer must be an owner of the Safe.
+    - Parameters must be dynamic (provided by `dynamicArgumentsScriptUrl`).
+    - The SDK will auto-create a Safe if `safeAddress` is not provided and the chain is configured with a Safe Factory.
+    - The SDK will auto-enable the TriggerX Safe Module on the Safe if not already enabled.

 #### Supported Condition Types (for `conditionType`)

 - `greater_than`